 Which tool is the best one?
 Who should win the debate?
 These are contentious issues, and people will have emotional and practical reasons why their way of doing things is better.
 Regardless of which path you choose, there will be cultural and training issues to contend with.

-But, to be honest, the answer to which tool or process is best is less important than getting past the debate and getting to work.
+But, honestly, the answer to which tool or process is best is less critical than getting past the debate and working.

 Modernize Legacy Architectures